MicrosoftDocs/cpp-docs/docs/intrinsics/stosb.md

 ## Remarks

-The result is that the character `Data` is written into a block of `Count` bytes in the `Dest` string.
+The result is that the character *Data* is written into a block of *Count* bytes in the *Destination* string.

 This routine is only available as an intrinsic.